badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 It took me a day to code up this tool and it made our conversion process an order of magnitude faster.
 Using this we migrated two projects and their unit tests within a few weeks.

-It now allows us to have proper modules in the code, manage circular dependancies, generate subsets of the application and have a good time :-)
+It now allows us to have proper modules in the code, manage circular dependancies, generate subsets of the application and have an easier time developing it.

 If you have any feedback please drop it in the comments below.